-David Spade Breaks Silence On Kate’s Apparent Suicide In Heartening Message: ‘It’s A Rough World’
+David Spade Breaks Silence On Kate’s Suicide In Heartening Message: ‘It’s A Rough World’

 This is so devastating.
 David Spade has released a statement following the news of Kate Spade’s sudden and tragic death.
 Get all the details here.

-Today, fashion mourns the loss of it’s beloved icon Kate Spade.
-But, our hearts go out to her family who are grieving over their mother, sister, friend, and wife.
+Today, fashion mourns the loss of it’s beloved icon Kate Spade, and our hearts go out to her family who are grieving over their mother, sister, friend, and wife.
 Kate’s brother-in-law David Spade took to Twitter to honor her with a tweet that read, “Katy at my book signing.
 I love this pic of her.
 So pretty.
 I don’t think everyone knew how f*cking funny she was… It’s a rough world out there people.
 Try to hang on.”
 In the photo, Kate can be smiling, and it’s nothing short of heartwarming.
+David also posted another sweet tribute to his late sister-in-law on Instagram.
+In the post captioned, “Fuzzy picture but i love it.
+Kate and I during Christmas family photos.
+We had so much fun that day.
+She was so sharp and quick on her feet.
+She could make me laugh so hard.
+I still can’t believe it,” David and Kate can be seen sharing a laugh.
+Take a look at the photos below.

+David’s statements come just a few hours after he was spotted out in LA looking extremely sad.
+Trying to hide from the cameras, David wore sunglasses and a baseball cap.
+He was also spotted getting a consoling hug from a friend.
+We can’t imagine how difficult this for the Spade family.
+As we previously told you, Kate was reportedly found unconscious inside her NYC apartment on June 5 after allegedly hanging herself.
+She is survived by her daughter Frances Beatrice Spade, 13, and her husband Andy Spade, David’s brother.

 Katy at my book signing.
 I love this pic of her.
 So pretty.
 I dont think everyone knew how fucking funny she was… Its a rough world out there people.
 Try to hang on pic.twitter.com/2kRPvGvj8w